ChicoState/passguard-ux/phaseIII/README.md

 ## Conclusions

 User testing revealed several usability challenges that led to key design insights and improvements.
 Participants often struggled with icons related to password strength and deletion.
-We implemented **hover tooltips** and recommend continuing to add labels or hints for non-standard icons.
-Tasks involving familiar symbols (like "copy") were consistently completed with ease, reinforcing the importance of standard iconography - such as trash can for delete - to reduce user confusion.
+We implemented hover tooltips and recommend continuing to add labels or hints for non-standard icons.
+Tasks involving familiar symbols (like "copy") were easily completed, reinforcing the importance of standard iconography, such as trash cans for delete, to reduce user confusion.

 Some users found the password list visually overwhelming.
 To address this, we recommend _decluttering the layout, _grouping related functions_, and _improving spacing and labeling_ to enhance clarity.
 Additionally, several participants noted the overuse of blue, which impacted readability.
 A more diverse and accessible color palette would improve visual structure and usability.